rankmatrixfactorisation/SRF/README.md

 ### Compilation

 First, use Eclipse IDE for Scale (http://scala-ide.org/) to import the two projects, including SRF and SRFWrapper, in the current folder.
-Then,
+Then, use the export tool of the IDE to package the SRFWrapper/src/ParallelSubtypingUsingRMF.java into a jar file named ParallelSubtypingUsingRMF.jar.

 How to compile the project using sbt tool will be added soon.